jengel3/InstaBetter/README.md

 * Save and zoom DM content
 * Manage multiple accounts with a native switcher
 * Set custom notification sounds for Instagram alerts
+* Available in English, Russian, Italian, Arabic, Hebrew, and more.

 InstaBetter will always be free, and does not add any ads to the Instagram app.